menandmice/micetro_docs/guides/user-manual/dns_servers.rst

   Specifies where your logged data will go.
 Use the drop-down list to select which log file you want to receive which categories of data.

 Category.
   Lists the different types of information that can be logged.
-The System log typically tracks system-level messages, while the Men & Mice log is much more comprehensive and includes information about server interactions and activity.
+The System log typically tracks system-level messages, while the Men&Mice log is much more comprehensive and includes information about server interactions and activity.
 Check the categories you want to include in the log.

 Log Level.
   The Log Level allows you to filter messages by severity.
 Select the level of messages that you want to log by choosing the corresponding radio button.
 There are eight radio buttons.
 The top five are the standard severity levels used by syslog.
 The remaining two settings areDebug and Dynamic.